whatacold/extensible-dotfiles/README.md

         IdentityFile ~/.ssh/foo_key

 P.S.
 Generate a key pair by `ssh-keygen -t rsa -b 4096 -f /tmp/foo -C "your_email@example.com"`, where the email address is optional.
+P.P.S.
+Copy key id to another host by `ssh-copy-id foo@1.2.3.4`, it will append a record to `~/.ssh/authorized_keys` on that host.